 Mozambique’s flag was adopted on May 1, 1983, and the use of the rifle stands for the country’s defense and vigilance.

-The flag of Guatemala depicts two crossed rifles behind a scroll, which for them represents their willingness to defend itself as a country.
+The flag of Guatemala depicts two crossed rifles behind a scroll, which for them represents their willingness to defend themselves as a country.

 Guatemala’s flag was adopted in 1871.

-The representation of firearms on the flag of Haiti is much different to Mozambique and Guatemala.
+The representation of firearms on the flag of Haiti is much different from Mozambique and Guatemala.

 Rather than the riffles being crossed, they are presented as a trophy on top of a green hill.